-The customer may perceive this system to run hotter than previous models.
-However, the normal operating temperature is well within national and international safety standards.
-Still, customers may be concerned about the heat generated by their machine.
-To prevent an unnecessary repair, you can compare a customer's computer to a running model, if available, at your repair site.
+The customer may perceive each new system to run hotter than previous models.
+However, the normal operating temperature will be well within national and international safety standards.
+If a customer is concerned about the heat generated by their machine, to prevent an unnecessary repair compare a customer's computer to a running model, if available, at your repair site.